olmos-dev/contact-list/README.md

     php artisan db:seed
     ```
 Note:
-if you use another SMDB you shoud look the official documentation for laravel and setup your params to *.env* file with new changes.
+if you use another DBMS you shoud look the official documentation for laravel and setup your params to *.env* file with new changes.
 [Read more](https://laravel.com/docs/7.x/database "go documentation")

 ### **Key generate**
 you should assign a new key generate for this app